I want to come to Whistler for the upcoming Winter Season. When do you start hiring?

 It is not uncommon for people to arrive in town without a job.
 In the Fall many businesses are hiring and it may take a little longer to get employment but eventually most do find something in Whistler.
 If you are looking for a server or bartender job Whistler Blackcomb does not have a lot of opportunities but we do host a meet and greet fair at the Bars which is scheduled for Oct.
 25th in Whistler (more details to follow on our website here: Job Fairs » ).
 Alternatively, there are many hotels, restaurants and bars in town who will all be hiring for the winter season.

 What else do I need to know about working at Whistler Blackcomb?

 Come Prepared!
 Since Mother Nature is unpredictable, winter positions may not start until mid November and some do not commence until mid December.
 We recommend that you come to Whistler with approximately $3,000 (CDN) to ensure that you will be able to pay rent, damage deposit, groceries, phone, transportation and entertainment costs until you are gainfully employed.

 How do I get from Vancouver Airport or Downtown to Whistler?

-I need to get my SIN number to commence work – where should I go?
+I need to get my Social Insur ance Number (SIN) number to commence work – where should I go?

-There are 2 Service Canada Offices that you can obtain your SIN number at.
+You must apply for your SIN before you start work, it is required to be employed in Canada.
+There are two Service Canada Offices where you can obtain your SIN.
 One in Vancouver and the other in Squamish (halfway between Vancouver and Whistler).
-The Vancouver office is bigger and more equipped to deal with high volume, and this may be more efficient for you to get your number while you are in Vancouver, also if you don't have a car the Squamish office will be harder to get to.
+The Vancouver office is bigger and more equipped to deal with high volume, it may be more efficient for you to get your number there while you are in Vancouver, also if you don't have a car the Squamish office will be harder to get to.

 I need to set up a Canadian bank account, what banks are in Whistler?